cpske/ISP/about.md

 ### How to Join [Google Classroom][google-classroom] and Join a Meeting

-1. Join the [Google Classroom](https://classroom.google.com).
-Use the Class Code in the table above or click this [Classroom invitation link][google-classroom-invite].
+1. Join the course's [Google Classroom](https://classroom.google.com).
+Use the Class Code in the table above.
 2. To join a meeting, click on the "Meet" link (video icon) on the Google Classroom page: [classroom meet icon](images/google-meet-icon.png)
 3. Complete this [Student Info Form](https://forms.gle/WE3jN4miDKabFBje8) so we know your Github ID.